amplify-education/asiaq_test/README.md

 Follow the link in the error message, then hit continue, select Manual Launch, click the Accept Terms button, wait 30 seconds and then re-run the bake command.

-Apin up the build environment
+Spin up the build environment

     disco_aws.py --env build spinup --pipeline pipelines/build.csv